cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Principle of traverse, the relay random walk is based on Kademlia to find close distance of chain ID and relay ID, peer random walk is real random.
 Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence, neither using witness list. if some vars are missing, just abort process to go next randomness contact. depth priority.
 However for the file search and contract search, it is the width priority to do paralell download.
 ```
 ## Wormhole - the bridge between HAMT state and AMT data set.
-In each Chain stateroot, which is the contractReceiptStateRoot, we will setup wormhole for some future request.
+In each Chain stateroot, which is the contractResultStateRoot, we will setup wormhole for some future request.
 The wormholes are:
 ```
 TsenderNounce, power